-Know What to Expect in Addiction Detox
+What to Expect in Drug Addiction Detox Programs

+It is also crucial to understand that detoxing from a substance will likely be uncomfortable and difficult.
 With some substances like alcohol, the detox process can be deadly without medical supervision.
-Additionally, psychological symptoms such as increased anxiety, depression and mood swings can also occur.
-These symptoms are expected and a significant reason why medically supervised detox is always recommended.
+Physical symptoms occur as the body readjusts to being without the addictive substance.
+Psychological symptoms such as increased anxiety, depression, and mood swings can also occur.
+These symptoms are expected, and a significant reason why getting admitted to a medical detox center is always recommended.

-Addiction Detox is Not the End of the Road
+Addiction Detox Is Not the End of the Road

 Building a Positive Perspective

-During active addiction, it is common to have a warped view of reality for both yourself and others.
+During active addiction, it is common to have a warped view of reality for yourself and others.
 Often people feel difficulty trusting others or are convinced that the world is out to get them.
 Also common is negative self-talk about feeling worthless or never being able to change.

-However, these thoughts are not facts, and there truly is hope for the future when you get connected to a treatment program that makes it easy to transition from detox to the next stages of treatment.
+However, these thoughts are not facts, and there truly is hope for the future when you get connected to an addiction treatment program that’s right for you.
 Putting less importance on these negative thoughts can help make your time in addiction detox feel smoother and more productive.
 When negative thoughts come up about your ability to complete detox, begin to shift that thought to remind yourself that you are not alone.

-Tips to Maintain Recovery Mindset
+Tips to Maintain a Positive Recovery Mindset